kth-step/HolBA/examples/riscv/README.md

 ### 2. Lifting RISC-V program to BIR

 - requires manual specification of data area addresses, affecting symbolic execution
-- automatic once arguments are given inside HOL4
+- the lifting stores HOL4 constants for the BIR program, original binary program, and a lifting theorem for use in backlifting
-- lifting stores constants for BIR program, original binary program, and lifting theorem
+- **automatic** once arguments are given inside HOL4

 Example: